eemg/blipss-tutorial-site/docs/running_blipss.md

 set it to `2`) and `<Log file>` is the name of the text file where the output of the command above will be printed (e.g., you can call it `output1.txt`).

-If this command is successfully run, you should get an output that looks like this
+If this command is executed successfully, you should get an output that looks like this

 ![Image title](output1.png){ width="800" }
 /// caption
-Image caption

 ///

-This will produce two `.csv` files whose name ends with `...-beam0000_cands.csv` and `...-beam0001_cands.csv`.
-Each of these files contain the information about the radio frquency used (in MHz), the number of bins, the best width, the period of the pulsar (s), the signal-to-noise ratio (S/N), and the harmonic flag for a specific channel.
+This will produce two `.csv` files whose name ends with `beam0000_cands.csv` and `beam0001_cands.csv`.
+Each of these files contain the information about the radio frequency used (in MHz), the number of bins, the best width, the period of the pulsar (s), the signal-to-noise ratio (S/N), and the harmonic flag for a specific channel.
 In addition to these `.csv` files, you should obtain two plots that look like this

 ![Image title](plt1.png){ width="400" }
 /// caption